-- 1. Remove gloves and throw away supplies.
-Wash your hands.
+- 1. Remove your gloves, throw away your supplies, and wash your hands.
 Mark the date on the edge of the dressing and on the calendar.
-This way, you and your child's nurse will know when to change the dressing again. - 2.
-Change the dressing in 1 week or right away if it gets wet, dirty, loose (edges are coming up or dressing is not sticking to the skin) or falls off.
+This way, you and your child's nurse will know when to change it again. - 2.
+Change the dressing again in 1 week or right away if it gets wet, dirty, loose (the edges are coming up or the dressing is not sticking to the skin) or falls off.